BIO

 As my work has evolved over the past years, I am finding I am drawn to a new way of working that facilitates my need for an equal representation of detail and gestural painterly marks.

-Within my painterly works, collaged elements are added.
-These are either paint skins removed from one surface and adhered to my ground, or digitally manipulations of previous works by me.
-The addition of these collage papers adds another level of interest.
-The pictorial history of past works - either successful or unsuccessful, influence new pieces.
-My own illustrations and photographs are often included and add additional interest and intrigue.
+Within my fine arts practice pictorial history of past works - either successful or unsuccessful, influence new pieces.
 A new collection with a starting point of beautiful words that are descriptive and emotive, are offering me endless expressive possibilities and direction.
 The mediative process of cutting and sitting quietly with a work as it evolves, is such a joy and I am hopeful the viewer finds delight in this new orientation.

 "CREATION IS THE ARTISTS TRUE FUNCTION: